Date Joined: January 4, 2009

 images from all religions, especially saints and buddhas

-winged hearts, moons with faces, whimsical birds, butterflies and stars
+winged hearts, moons with faces, whimsical birds, butterflies, cats, vintage dancing ladies, stars

 turquoise + rust or orange or barn red or mustard yellow or sage green or lime green...

 used postage stamps, rub-ons, washi tape, stencils, lace, glitter and sequins, pieces of rusty metal, pressed flowers,